An Importance Sampling Algorithm for the Ising Model with Strong Couplings: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Hans-Andrea Loeliger and Justin Dauwels for their helpful comments.
-The author is grateful to Pascal Vontobel for pointing out~\cite{Savit:80} to him, and for proofreading an earlier draft of this paper.
+The author would like to thank Hans-Andrea Loeliger, David Forney, and Justin Dauwels for their helpful comments.
+The author would also like to thank Pascal Vontobel for proofreading an earlier version of this paper and for pointing out to him~\cite{Savit:80}.